rioderelfte/r9e-bashrc/README.md

 git clone 'git://github.com/rioderelfte/r9e-bashrc.git' /usr/local/share/r9e-bashrc
 ```

-Then you have to make sure the `src/init.sh` file
+Then you have to make sure the `src/init.sh` file (e.g.
-(e.g. `/usr/local/share/r9e-bashrc/src/init.sh`) gets sourced during the bash
+`/usr/local/share/r9e-bashrc/src/init.sh`) gets sourced during the shell start
-start up.
+up.
 On Linux this can be achieved by creating a symbolic link in
 `/etc/profile.d`:

 ```sh